pagekit/docs/developer-guides/themes.md

 };
 ```

-**Note** Compare with full Vue components in `app/components` folder of the default _One_ theme.
+**Note** Compare with full Vue components in the `app/components` folder of the default _One_ theme.

-## Add a settings screen manually
+## Manually add a settings screen
 If the prepared ways of adding a settings screen do not satisfy your needs, you can also manually create a completely new interface.
-With the module definition in `index.php` you have full control and can do something like the following:
+With the module definition in the `index.php` file you have full control and can do something like the following:
 1. Create a View file for your settings screen.
 2. Create a new Controller with an action that renders the view file.
 3. Register controller and routes inside your `index.php`